ManageEngine® Applications Manager

 A service is up or an attribute is in clear state.

-If you want to poll '3' times before reporting that a system (or any Monitor) is down or an attribute is critical, specify the value as '3' in the first text box.
-Similarly, you can change the remaining two text boxes (warning, Clear) also.
-If you have set the poll as '2' times before reporting a service is up, for the first time of polling, the service will be shown as Unknown.
+If you want to Applications Manager to check 3 out of 5 Consecutive Polls before reporting that a system (or any Monitor) is down or an attribute is critical, specify the value as 3 in the first and 5 in the second text box.
+Similarly, you can change the remaining four text boxes (warning, Clear) also.
+If you have set the poll as 2 out of 5 times before reporting a service is up, for the first time of polling, the service will be shown as Unknown.
 Only on the second poll, if the service is running, the status would be shown as 'Up'.
 Changes made will be reflected across all the monitors.

 Apart from Action / Alarm settings, Polls before reporting an error, can be configured for threshold and availability of individual monitors.
 Refer Configuring Consecutive Polls.